Shalpha2/bot-battlr/README.md

 🌟 Advanced Deliverables
 ✅ Show a detailed BotSpecs view

-✅ Sort bots by health, damage, or armor using SortBar

-✅ Filter bots by class

 ✅ Restrict army to one bot per class

 🛠️ Technologies Used